MISSION: Protect the health and safety of the public by providing the industry with quality inspections and fair

 On March 1, 2020, Governor Ron DeSantis directed the Florida Surgeon General to declare a public health emergency and to coordinate the state’s emergency response activities as necessary to protect the public in the prevention and control of Coronavirus Disease 2019 (COVID-19).
 For information and guidance regarding COVID-19 in Florida, visit the Florida Department of Health’s dedicated COVID-19 webpage at http://www.floridahealth.gov/COVID-19.

 Every day DBPR works to improve the way we do business.
 In this effort to serve you better we are pleased to inform you the Division of Hotels & Restaurants is transitioning to paperless licenses.
 Licensees now have the ability to self-print their license(s) electronically through their DBPR online account.
 Self-print licenses are in PDF format and are emailed as an attachment to the email address associated with the DBPR online account.
 This process significantly reduces the time and expense it would otherwise take to distribute licenses by mail.

-We anticipate a transition period through December of 2020 during which licensees will continue to receive a hard copy paper license via US mail.
+We anticipate a transition period during 2021 in which licensees without a DBPR Account will continue to receive a hard copy paper license via US mail.
 Our goal is to eventually discontinue issuing paper licenses.

 Online Accounts – Video Help

 Effective November 1, 2019, the Division of Hotels and Restaurants has adopted the 2017 Food and Drug Administration (FDA) Food Code, which establishes practical, science-based guidance and enforceable provisions for reducing risk factors known to cause or contribute to foodborne illness.
 There are some major changes food service operators licensed by the Division should carefully review to ensure they are in compliance.
 For more information please visit our Inspections page.

 Human Trafficking Awareness